GPurgatorio/Master-Computer-Science-ICT/README.md

 two sockets (CPU),
 ~10 drives disposed horizontally.
 In the bottom part there are 2 power plugs, networking plugs for KVM (configuration console) and a **BMC** (Base Management Console) which is a stand alone OS talking with the motherboard used for remote monitoring, shut down ...
 The drives are in the front (up) part, immediatly above them there are the fans and the disk controller.
-Tipically the max number of CPUs is four and they are closed to the memory modules.
+Tipically the max number of CPUs is four and they are close to the memory modules.
 <p align="center">
   <img src="./assets/pizzabox.png" width="600">
 </p>